-The research conducted by universities can sometimes seem detached from students’ educational experiences.
-However, university research can have a profound impact on stuents' lives, even if they don’t realise it.
+The research carried out by universities might seem disconnected from your educational experience.
+But, university research can have a huge impact on your life as a student, even if you don’t realise it!

-But for a long time, there been considerable misunderstanding about the role research plays at educational institutions.
-Some students, parents and commentators can’t see the contribution research makes to students’ experiences.
+But for a long time, there has been a lot of misunderstanding about the role that research plays at educational institutions.
+Some people find it hard to see the contribution that research makes to students’ university education.

-This is true for undergraduates as well as postgraduates.
-While those taking a master’s may often be more directly involved in important university research projects themselves, bachelor’s students will also benefit from having such up-to-date knowledge, and close proximity to their subject matter.
+This is true for undergraduate students as well as postgraduate students.
+If you study a master’s degree then you may be more directly involved in important university research.
+But, undergraduate students also benefit from up-to-date knowledge, and being close to developments in their subject.

 It’s hugely valuable to know that teaching staff won’t fall behind the times when it comes to knowing their subject and sector.
 Being involved in research helps ensure that lecturers are actually engaged in what they are teaching.

 There are also more tangible benefits.
-University research usually requires investment in state-of-the-art facilities such as better laboratories, bigger libraries and specialist equipment.
+University research usually requires investment in state-of-the-art facilities.
+This means that research-intensive universities need better laboratories, bigger libraries and specialist equipment.

-Finally, and perhaps most importantly, university research also has a hugely valuable long-term and far-reaching impact on students.
-No matter which subject a student is studying, the textbooks and resources they rely on to learn were almost certainly the product of research carried out by academics.
+Finally, university research has a valuable long-term impact on students.
+No matter which subject you study, your textbooks and resources are usually informed by research carried out by academics.

-And, taking an even wider view, when students graduate they will go on to use products, take medicine and benefit from knowledge that has all been made possible by research.
+And, what’s more, even after you graduate, you’ll benefit from university research.
+You’ll use products, take medicine and learn from knowledge that’s all been made possible by research.

 In the UK, one way to see how much emphasis a university places on research is by checking the Research Excellence Framework.